raonyguimaraes/mendelmd/docs/source/filter_analysis.rst

 - Chr

-With this field you can choose to see only variants from a single chromosome.
+With this field you can choose to see only variants from a single chromossome.
 Ex.
 X, Y, 1, 2 ...
 22

 -Pos